wkyCw24/winkeryHK/README.md

 This is an e-commerce website design project I created during my university years.

-It is decided for desktop user.
+It is designed for desktop user.